TrellixVulnTeam/swahilipython_SCMU/Doc/library/gettext.rst

-If the :file:`.mo` file's magic number is invalid, the major version number is unexpected, or if other problems occur while reading the file, instantiating a :class:`GNUTranslations` class can raise :exc:`OSError`.
+If the :file:`.mo` file's magic number is invalid, the major version number is unexpected, or if other problems occur while reading the file, instantiating a :class:`GNUTranslations` kundi can raise :exc:`OSError`.

 .. class:: GNUTranslations

-   The following methods are overridden from the base class implementation:
+   The following methods are overridden kutoka the base kundi implementation:

    .. method:: gettext(message)